 Devil May Cry 5’s compellingly chaotic combat drives me to clear all of the ridiculous difficulties that it throws at me.

 For those unfamiliar with the series, it's akin to legacy God of War and the Ninja Gaiden games.
 Devil May Cry features third-person swordplay and gunplay built around how stylish you can be in fast-paced, hack-and-slash combat.

 At the start of the game, the combat can seem a little simplistic, but don't be put off by that.
 Each character has a ton of purchasable upgrades that I am still working my way through, even now as I start the Son of Sparda run.

 And there are quite a few boss fights in Devil May Cry 5 that DMC fans will surely adore.
-One in particular was the battle against Cavaliere Angelo, whom the player can go sword to sword with as Dante, countering the foe's moves with the right timing.
+One, in particular, was the battle against Cavaliere Angelo, with whom the player can go sword to sword with as Dante, countering the foe's moves with the right timing.
 The best fights in DMC history are good old-fashioned sword fights.

 Nero is the vanilla fighter of the group, as he's equipped with a single sword (Red Queen) and gun (Blue Rose) that can dish out a ton of damage.
 But his gimmick is his Devil Breaker, which can completely change the dynamic of combat.

 The Devil Breaker is Nero's hot-swappable robot arm, which Nico designed to help combat demons in multiple scenarios.
 There's one swappable arm that can launch enemies in the air, another that stops time and one that fires out of Nero's forearm socket to repeatedly rocket-punch fools while you're off slicing up some other demons.
 The Devil Breaker adds a much needed quality to Nero's gameplay.